rust-lang/chalk/book/src/types/role_of_type_family.md

 other things in memory.
 For example, the `TypeFamily` trait could be used to intern all the types, as rustc does, or it could be used to `Box` them instead, as the chalk testing harness currently does.

-**Question:** What to name the `TypeFamily`?
-Since instances of it must be passed around, I've been considering `TypeContext`, as well, and to call those instances `tcx: TypeContext`, like in the compiler...?